RadoslavKolev/lisbon-chair-shop/README.md

     <li>On dark colored backgrounds - use a tint of the background (lighter version) for the text;</li>
     <li>Text shouldn't be completely black - it looks heavy and uninviting (gray instead);</li>
     <li>
       Don't make text too light!
-Use tool to check contrast between text and background colors (4:5:1 for normal and 3:1 for large text):
+Use tool (Contrast Color checker) to check contrast between text and background colors (4:5:1 for normal and 3:1 for large text):
       <ul>
         <li>Coolors;</li>
         <li>https://webaim.org/resources/contrastchecker/</li>